-Name three problems that come during compression?
+Q. Name three problems that come during compression.

 Answer: Mottling, Capping, and lamination.
 Mottling- unequal color distribution of a tablet.
 Capping- Partial or complete separation of a tabletop or bottom crowns.
 Lamination– Separation of tablets into two or more layers.

-What is the difference between picking and sticking?
+Q. What is the difference between picking and sticking?

-Define capsule and the way many sorts of capsules are available?
+Q. Define capsule and the way many sorts of capsules are available?

-Explain about hard gelatin capsules?
+Q. Explain hard gelatin capsules?

-Answer: hard gelatin capsule contains two parts called body and cap: body, long narrow section.
+Answer: hard gelatin capsule contains two parts called body and cap: body, a long narrow section.
 Cap, a smaller comprehensive portion, fixes over the body.

-Tell about the defects that come in Capsules:
+Q. Tell about the defects that come in Capsules:

 Answer: Empty capsule, Cracked capsule, Dented, Telescopic, Unlocked capsule, Partially locked, improper polished, Printing defects, Caps depth variation, locking length, and Disintegration time problem.